Rice is a staple around much of the world.

 The rice plant grows about a foot high and then men with machetes separate the part of the plant with rice grains from the rest of the plant.
 The rice grains are shaken from the leaves, gathered, then laid out in the sun on mats to dry in the intense sun, turned with a rake to bake evenly.

-When dry, rice is loaded into bags and taken to a machine that separates the husk from the rice inside each grain.
+When dry, the rice grains are loaded into bags and taken to a machine that separates the husk from the rice inside each grain.

 Rice production is labor intensive and men standing in water bend over all day wearing broad hats and long sleeved shirts to bring it out of the fields.